-- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - Providing information on our school website and through existing communication channels (such as through twitter and the weekly school newsletter), offering specific online safety events for parents/carers and highlighting online safety at school events. - Share which filtering and monitoring systems are in place with parents/carers and children. - o Share what you are asking children to do online including which sites they might access.
+We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by:

+- Sharing which filtering and monitoring systems are in place with parents / carers and children. - Providing information on our school website and through existing communication channels (such as through twitter and the weekly school newsletter), offering specific online safety events for parents/carers and highlighting online safety at school events. - Sharing which filtering and monitoring systems are in place with parents/carers and children. - Sharing what you are asking children to do online including which sites they might access.